jorgebucaran/cookbook.fish/README.md

 fish has no [`wait`](http://man7.org/linux/man-pages/man2/waitpid.2.html) command, but you can write your own.

-First, to check if there are tasks running in the background, parse the output from the [`jobs`](http://fishshell.com/docs/current/commands.html#jobs) builtin.
+First, to check if tasks are running in the background, parse the output from the [`jobs`](http://fishshell.com/docs/current/commands.html#jobs) builtin.

 <details>
 <summary>Parse by Job ID</summary>